 Keywords, on the other hand, are only seen by Google.
 This is just a list of terms that apply to your page.
 For instance, the keywords for this page could include “SEO tips,” “SEO for dummies,” “what are SEO metas,” etc. You’ll want around five keywords for each page.

 As Google gathers results for a particular search, it looks at how recently each site was updated.
 The more recently your site has been updated, the higher it will rank in the results.

-You should aim to update your site’s contest about once per week or more.
+You should aim to update your site’s content about once per week or more.
 The best way to do this is with a blog.